Ashton hopes new talks to end Iran nuke programme

 "My ambition is that we come away with the beginning of the end of the nuclear weapons programme in Iran," she told reporters in Brussels.
 "I hope we'll see the beginnings of success."

-The West suspects Iran is seeking to develop nuclear weapons, but Tehran says its programme is purely for peaceful purposes such as power generation.
+The West suspects Iran is seeking to develop nuclear weapons, but Iran says its programme is purely for peaceful purposes such as power production.

-Ashton's use of the term "nuclear weapons programme" went beyond the language commonly used by Western officials, who usually describe Iran's efforts as an attempt to move towards a nuclear weapons capability.

-In January, U.S. Director of National Intelligence James Clapper said that Iran was keeping open the option to develop nuclear weapons, in part by developing various nuclear capabilities.
-But he said he did not know whether Iran would eventually decide to build nuclear weapons.

-Negotiations over Iran's alleged military programme and over access to suspect sites resumed in Turkey in April after a 15-month hiatus, and are due to resume on May 23 in Baghdad.
+Negotiations over its alleged military programme resumed in Turkey in April after a 15-month hiatus, and are due to resume on May 23 in Baghdad.

 Ashton said she would approach the talks as a "serious set of discussions that can lead to concrete results".

-Iran has said it wants sanctions introduced by the United States and the EU aimed at dissuading it from pushing ahead with its nuclear ambitions to be scaled back.
+Iran has said it wants sanctions introduced by the United States and the EU to dissuade it from pushing ahead with its nuclear ambitions to be scaled back.

 But Western diplomats say Iran must first take concrete steps to ease their concerns.